IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina/README.md

 ## Openomics-Autodock-Vina
-This guide will help you clone the repository, build the Docker image, set up input/output directories, and run AutoDock Vina inside a Docker container.

 ## Docker Setup Instructions
 ### 1. Build the Docker Image
 Build the Docker image by running the following command:
 ```bash
 docker build -t docker_vina .
 ```
 This command creates an image with the tag `docker_vina`.
-Confirm the image is built by listing Docker images:
 ```bash
 docker images | grep docker_vina
 ```